rhauser15/rhauser-buildChallenge-Feb/README.md

 Video Demo: xxx

+## User Workflow

+Beyond Inc users have the ability to access the React Frontend to:

+    *Examine an overview of all operations including aggregated customer feedback.
+(Overview) *Verify customer data through linked Airtable database.
+(Customer Outreach -> Customer Data) *Manually add a customer to the database.
+(Customer Outreach -> Add Customer) *Manually Trigger Studio flow to execute customer survey (Customer Outreach -> Trigger Survey)

+While users can manually add data, the idea is that the customer database will likely be populated by another service.
+(When customer completes transaction etc.)

+The Studio flow is also scheduled to run at 12PM MST daily via Google Apps Script, but a manual run can also be triggered above.

+Once completed, survey data will automatically be populated into the airtable database and the aggreagated data overview will be updated.

+## Execution flow

+1. When the flow is executed manually or via a separate service, the /provision function will be activated.
+2. The /provision function will then count the total number of records in the database.
+3. Once finished /provision will call /readExecute2.
+This function will execute studio flows in batches.
+(Adjustable from 1 - 100 studio flows at a time).
+4. /readExecute2 will continue calling itself until the entire database of users has been surveyed.
+Users that have not completed a survey should be skipped.
+5. The studio flows will ask the users a combination of Free Form/numerically rated questions.
+Questions 2 and 4 will change slighly based on results given by initial responses.
+6. Response data will be written by calling the /write function when a user responds.
+If the entire survey is completed, the "customerCompleted" attribute of the database will be set to "true".

+Limits: Twilio currently limits the API to 100 concurrent inbound calls.
+This is why the readExecute2 function is not recommended to be set past 100 records/executions.

+The Airtable API is also limited to 100 results per API call.
+This is why the provision function will only receive a "page" of 100 records at a time.

 ## Asset Inventory

-React Application: This is a single page react application for which I heavily modified a template I will reference below.
+React Application: This is a single page react application from a modified a template which is referenced below.
 Functionality includes a consolidated survey results dashboard, visibility into complete customer database, ability to manually add new customers and also the ability to manually trigger the survey flow.

 Studio Flow: Twilio Studio provides the backend functionality of the SMS survey.
 (Folder: twilioStudio)